MayamaTakeshi/sip-lab/DOC.md

 #### `start_envelope_detection(call_id, options)`

 Starts envelope detection on a call leg.
-The detector plays a reference WAV file in a loop on one leg and detects it on the other leg by computing sliding normalized Pearson correlation between the decimated (8×) live audio and the reference.
+The detector gets a reference WAV file and use it to detect a match in the incoming audio.
+This is done by computing sliding normalized Pearson correlation between the decimated (8×) live audio and the reference.
 When the correlation exceeds the threshold, an `envelope_match` event is fired.

-Useful for codecs where DTMF or BFSK cannot be transmitted reliably (e.g. G.729, AMR).
+Useful for codecs where DTMF or BFSK cannot be transmitted reliably (e.g. G.729, GSM).

 - `call_id`: The ID of the call to start detection on.
 - `options`: An object with the following properties: